 Expert tip: Try these simple IFTTT Applets to give you back some time during the day:

 Mind mapping is a visual way to present a big concept along with ideas, plans, words, or images that relate to the main topic.
 If you’re stuck in a creative rut, graphically planning out hierarchies and establishing relationships between pieces of a whole can help you more easily visualize a new idea or plan out how to tackle an upcoming project.
 With MindMeister, create a mind map right on your smartphone and customize each idea branch with different icons, colors, and text styles.

 Expert tip: Invite collaborators to simultaneously edit a map by using MindMeister’s “brainstorming mode.”

-1. HoursTracker: For independent professionals who charge their clients by the hour, this app is an invaluable tool.
+For independent professionals who charge their clients by the hour, HoursTracker is an invaluable tool.
 It allows users to list their various clients, as well as how much they are charging each one per hour.
-Whenever work is begun on a certain client's project, the user "clocks in" for that specific client, and then "clocks out" when stopping.
-The app keeps track of the time spent on each project, as well as a running total of how much money has been made that day.
+Clock in and clock out when you begin and finish work for a specific client.
+The app tracks time spent on each project as well as a running total of how much money has been made that day.

 Expert tip: If you work at a client site, HoursTracker allows you to set job locations and uses geolocation data to automatically record your time entries when you come and go.